perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the official Open Rails unstable revision U2019.11.20-1136 (which includes Monogame).
+This unofficial version has been derived from the official Open Rails unstable revision U2019.11.23-0506 (which includes Monogame).
 It includes some features not (yet) available in the Open Rails unstable official version, that is:
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog
 - increase of remote horn sound volume level
-- when car is ( cted through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
+- when car is selected through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
 - improved distance management in roadcar camera
 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
 - true 64-bit management, allowing to use more than 4 GB of memory, if available, in Win64 systems (mainly by perpetualKid)
 - general options checkbox for optional run at 32 bit on Win64 (to avoid slight train shaking bug)
-- reverted bug fix about rain in 3DCab, to avoid lack of display of digital indicators (see http://www.elvastower.com/forums/index.php?/topic/24040-3d-cabs/page__view__findpost__p__252352 )
-- added trace log for precipitation crash (see http://www.elvastower.com/forums/index.php?/topic/33462-potential-problem-with-activity-in-monogame-v36/ )
-- added bug fix for precipitation crash (suggested by roeter)
 - added Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
-- NEW: Train Driving Info window may be translated in other languages (done for Italian), by mbm_OR
+- Train Driving Info window may be translated in other languages (done for Italian), by mbm_OR
-- NEW: 32bit running set as default, to avoid 64 bit shakings and flickerings
+- 32bit running set as default, to avoid 64 bit shakings and flickerings
+- NEW: added management of integer divisions in new signal script parser
+- NEW: inserted tentative correction for Raildriver malfunctioning (by perpetualKid)

 CREDITS